fieryknight2/minesweeper/README.md

 `--use-color`: Use color characters

+# TODO
+Fix the occasional bug related to certain squares not being checked in both the force and normal check functions.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details